 My elderly aunt went into the hospital a few months ago to get a hip replacement.
 The therapists recommended that she use a walker when returning home.
-However, she does have stairs in the house, which made my cousin (her caregiver) a little worried about how she would get climb the stairs.
+However, she does have stairs in the house, which made my cousin (her caregiver) a little worried about how she would be able to climb the stairs.

 She wondered how to go upstairs with a standard walker:

 - Stand at the base of the stairs, grasp handrail with one hand